MariHacks/booklet/advanced/vcs.md

 ## Advanced Version Control

 Three is much, much more to git than is covered here.
-If you have experience using git and want to learn how to perform more complex operations, read "[Pro Git](https://git-scm.com/book/en/v2)".
+If you have experience using git and want to learn how to perform more complex operations, see "[Pro Git](https://git-scm.com/book/en/v2)".